Constitution and Bylaws

 4.2 — Without limiting the generality of the foregoing, the Executive Committee shall be empowered:

-4.3 — The Standing Committees of the Executive Committee shall include, but are not limited to, the APT Advocacy Committee, the Bylaw and Resolution Committee, the Equity Committee, the Finance Committee, the Grievance Committee, the Pension and Benefits Committee, the Sessional Advocacy Committee, and the Trust Fund Committee.
+4.3 — The Standing Committees of the Executive Committee shall include, but are not limited to, the APT Advocacy Committee, the Bylaw and Resolution Committee, the Equity Committee, the Finance Committee, the Grievance Committee, the Pension and Benefits Committee, and the Sessional Advocacy Committee.

-2. The President of the Association shall be an ex officio member of all Standing Committees of the Association.
+- The President of the Association shall be an ex officio member of all Standing Committees of the Association, but is not counted as a member when determining quorum.
+Ex officio members are members of a committee by virtue of their position and have all the rights and privileges of membership on a committee, including the right to vote.
 The Executive Director of the Association, or the Executive Director’s designate, shall serve as a resource to all Committees of the Association including the Executive Committee and Council of Representatives and is entitled to attend meetings with voice but no vote.

 4.4 — Sessionals that are appointed as representatives to Committees shall be paid an honorarium per meeting attended in an amount as established from time to time by the Executive Committee.